Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 This field defines the size that the file cannot exceed.
-It is defined using the NSPACE parameter of the CFTSEND or SEND command and is always expressed in kilo-bytes.
+It is defined using the NSPACE parameter of the CFTSEND or SEND command and is always expressed in kilo- bytes.

 <span id="PI_51_Creation_data_and_time"></span>